The Kristal

-The Kristal is an action game/adventure game first released in 1989 for the Amiga computer.
+The Kristal is an adventure game first released in 1989 for the Amiga computer.
 It was later released for the Atari ST and MS-DOS.
 It was developed by the UK-based company Fissionchip Software, and published in Europe by Addictive Games and in the US by Cinemaware.
 Unusually for a video game, the game is based on a play, The Kristal of Konos, written in 1976; the authors of the play worked together with the game developers and the play was never shown in theatres or on film before the game's release.
-A dialog introducing the setting recorded by Patrick Moore, who introduced both the game and play.
+A dialog introducing the setting was recorded by Patrick Moore, who introduced both the game and play.

 The player takes the role of a pirate named Dancis Frake, on a mission to recover the "Kristal" on behalf of the Kring of Meltoca.

 The game features a number of different classic game genres merged: fighting, space flight/combat, and (to a limited extent) LucasArts-style point-and-click adventuring.

 Reception

 The game was reviewed in 1989 in Dragon #152 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 41/2 out of 5 stars.
-Computer Gaming World gave the game a very negative review, citing the poor controls for the action sequences and the repetitive interrogation of other characters.
-The review summed up the game saying, "The Kristal is virtually unplayable except to the master arcade gamers that might have the time and patience for the "challenge"."
+Computer Gaming World gave the game a negative review, citing the poor controls for the action sequences and the repetitive interrogation of other characters.
+The review stated that The Kristal is virtually unplayable, and that only the arcade gamers who have the time and patience will master this "challenge".